ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

 ## Disruptive candidates

-An attacker might seek to install a smaller number of volunteers on the NomCom to disrupt the process and prevent the timely conclusion of its work.
-This could involve a series of aliases for each volunteer to improve their chances of success.
+Note that the normalization of consistent remote participation allows for a single individual to mount an attack that previously required coordination.
+By registering under a number of different identities over a year, an individual can make each of those identities NomCom eligible and then serve under any one of them that is selected for the NomCom.
+Once selected, an individual could seek to disrupt the process or prevent the timely conclusion of its work.

-This is much harder to detect than the number of additional volunteers associated with NomCom capture.
-However, the voting member recall procedure in
+This attack is much harder to detect or prevent than equivalent attacks were previously, as it does not require coordination among multiple attendees.
+While the attacker cannot be sure of fee waivers for some or all of the different identities, the lower cost for remote participation also makes this attack more feasible than it would have been under prior rules.

-{{Section 5.7 of RFC8713}} exists to allow removal and replacement of such figures.
+However, the voting member recall procedure in {{Section 5.7 of RFC8713}} exists to allow removal and replacement of disruptive figures.

 ## Additional remedies